proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 - [Creating a mosaic](../guides/mosaic/creating-a-mosaic.md)

-    After creating a namespace, follow this guide to create a mosaic .
+    How to create a mosaic after creating a namespace.

 - [Modifying mosaic supply](../guides/mosaic/modifying-mosaic-supply.md)

-    Did you register a mosaic with supplyMutable option set to true?
-In that case, you can increase or decrease your mosaic available supply following this guide.
+    How to increase or decrease the mosaic after registering a mosaic with supply Mutable option set to true.

 ## Schemas

 <div class="info">

-**Note**
+**Note:**

 Configuration parameters are [editable](https://github.com/proximax-storage/catapult-server/blob/master/resources/config-network.properties) .
 Public network configuration may differ.